thriveweb/sailinginparadise/content/boatTours/2020-09-21-last-minute-charters.md

   ##### Looking to sail mid-week with a smaller group?

-  We occasionally offer special last minute rates on our Seawind 1000XL
+  We occasionally offer special last minute rates on our Seawind 1000XL for groups of up to 10 guests.

   ![](https://ucarecdn.com/71ea2e47-98ab-4951-b7d4-f056671620e0/)